 The color selection in this set of threads offers a very wide selection for one great price.
 Perfectly suitable for almost all projects, the thread comes wound for serger machine use but can be transferred to other spools.
 The variety and quality of this set make it ideal if you use a serger or are willing to wind your own spools.

 - 250 yards per spool

 - multi-purpose thread

-One of the best known names in threads offers this amazing set of threads.
+One of the best-known names in threads offers this amazing set of threads.
 Though more expensive than a lot of options, this is truly a case of paying for quality.
-50 different colors of high quality threads provides enough colors to be the best option for overall value.
+50 different colors of high-quality threads provide enough colors to be the best option for overall value.